simov/grant-oidc/README.md

 ## Middlewares

-For Express and Koa grant-profile needs to be mounted after Grant, and before any of the callback URLs defined in your Grant configuration.
+For Express and Koa grant-oidc needs to be mounted after Grant, and before any of the callback URLs defined in your Grant configuration.

 ## Express